Hey there, Delilah

-Then, two weeks ago, YouTube decided on its own initiative to play Hey There Delilah every single hour on repeat after I hadn’t listened to it for a while.
+Then, a few years after, YouTube decided on its own initiative to play Hey There Delilah every single hour on repeat after I hadn’t listened to it for a while.

-At that exact moment, I suddenly received a message.
+At that exact moment, I unexpectedly received a message.

 Literally out of nowhere, a PR lady from Los Angeles I had never met before asked if I wanted to interview Tom Higgenson of Plain White T’s.

-In 2017, Tom also started his own Chicago-based independent record label, Humans Were Here which signed the local pop duo Fairview and also produces several of Tom’s independent projects including the punk rock band TLB he formed in 2013 with a bunch of schoolmates and the extremely brilliant solo project Million Miler that is all about 1980 synth-pop, summer melodies and dance vibes.
-In 2021, Million Miler released an album titled MILLY, whose most recent single is Zuma Beach: a very 1980s, very inspiring and very cool tune – and the video clip that goes with it is just amazing.
+In 2017, Tom Higgenson started his own Chicago-based independent record label Humans Were Here which promotes local pop acts and produces Tom’s independent ventures including the punk rock band TLB he formed in 2013 with a bunch of schoolmates and the solo project Million Miler which is all about 1980 synth-pop, summer melodies and dance vibes.
+In 2021, Million Miler released an album titled MILLY, a single called Zuma Beach and an entertaining video clip.

-If you’re in need to see a Converse-booted guy without any horrible tattoos on his arms brandishing a cassette player on the beach and rescuing a green-painted alien girl who would eat the flowers he offers her, then this is definitely your thing.
+If you’re in need to see a Converse-booted guy without any horrible tattoos on his arms brandishing a cassette player stereo on the beach and rescuing a green-painted alien girl who would eat the flowers he offers, then this is definitely your thing.

-Meanwhile, his participation in the amazing Bleeding Audio makes a great contribution to the storytelling of The Matches’ legacy, of what the music scene was like in America in the early 2000s and how you should never assume that the singers you see on TV are all millionaires.
+Meanwhile, his participation in the Bleeding Audio makes a great contribution to the storytelling of The Matches’ legacy, of what the music scene was like in America in the early 2000s and how you should not assume that the singers you see on TV are all millionaires.

-And so it’s thanks to this great film if I finally got to interview you, Mr 1980s, and now you’re going to be trapped here with me answering everything I’ve always wanted to ask.
+And so it’s thanks to a documentary if I finally got to interview you, Mr 1980s, and now you’re going to be trapped here with me answering everything I’ve always wanted to ask.